 The outer shell of the Mammut Convey jacket is made from Pertex Quantum fabric.
 That material is often used in various outdoor gear, including jackets and sleeping bags.
-It is a breathable material with excellent water resistance, particularly when it has an extra layer of DWR coating like we see on the Mammut jacket.
+It is a breathable material with excellent water resistance, particularly when it has an extra layer of DWR coating as we see on the Mammut jacket.

-This jacket features an elastic hem and cuffs, for excellent range of motion.
+This jacket features an elastic hem and cuffs, for an excellent range of motion.
 It is not restrictive at all and it even features a two-point adjustable hood so you should be able to make it fit you just how you like.
 And with the three zippered pockets (two external, one internal) there’s plenty of space for the items you need easily accessible on the trail.

 The Kento jacket from Mammut is a great option if you’re looking to get something for outdoor adventures.
 It’s not insulated, so it’s not the best option for very cold weather.
 But you could pair it with a lightweight down jacket or a fleece hoodie to make it warmer.

-This jacket is made from polyamide, which is durable, lightweight and waterproof.
+This jacket is made from polyamide, which is durable, lightweight, and waterproof.
 That’s what makes the jacket an excellent option for wet weather – it won’t absorb anything and it will keep you dry regardless of the weather outside.

 Additionally, the jacket boasts underarm ventilation zippers that make it more breathable.
-This is great for hikes and other outdoor adventures, since it virtually guarantees you’re not going to overheat.
+This is great for hikes and other outdoor adventures since it virtually guarantees you’re not going to overheat.
 It’s worth noting that all of the zippers are water repellent, and the center one is even YKK’s waterproof Vislon zipper.

-The hem, cuffs and hood are all easily adjustable, and the hood is even helmet compatible.
-Also, this jacket is very thin and lightweight and not at all restrictive, which is another reason why it’s an excellent option for strenuous outdoor adventures.
+The hem, cuffs, and hood are all easily adjustable, and the hood is even helmet-compatible.
+Also, this jacket is very thin and lightweight, and not at all restrictive, which is another reason why it’s an excellent option for strenuous outdoor adventures.

 There are three zippered pockets on the exterior of the Kento jacket, which should be enough for your most important items.
 The two side pockets are positioned higher than you’d expect – this is great because they won’t interfere with the waist belt of a backpack, so you will always have easy access to them.
 And there’s an extra pocket on the chest, for the items you want most handy.

 The Aconcagua jacket from Mammut is a great lightweight mid-layer.
 It’s a jacket you can wear on its own when it’s still warm outside, or under a waterproof shell for ultimate protection from the weather.
-The softshell mid-layer is made from polyester, polyamide and spandex for great performance in different weather conditions.
+The softshell mid-layer is made from polyester, polyamide, and spandex for great performance in different weather conditions.

-This jacket has excellent breathability with moisture wicking fabric.
-And that’s great for active adventures since it guarantees that sweat will evaporate quickly, before you start getting uncomfortable.
+This jacket has excellent breathability with moisture-wicking fabric.
+And that’s great for active adventures since it guarantees that sweat will evaporate quickly before you start getting uncomfortable.

 However, it’s also important to point that out that the Aconcagua doesn’t have any water resistance.
 It’s a softshell jacket and its material is more likely to absorb water than to repel it.
 So, you will need a waterproof outer layer if you want to wear this jacket in the rain or snow.
 On its own, the Aconcagua is strictly meant to provide you with some extra warmth, while allowing your body to breathe.

 It’s not restrictive at all thanks to the stretchy fabric and functional underarm gussets.
-Also, the jacket features flat seams to prevent any chafing from the backpack, allowing you to wear it for hours at a time without get at all uncomfortable.
-And it has functional thumb loops and high neck, which do a great job at keeping the wind out.
+Also, the jacket features flat seams to prevent any chafing from the backpack, allowing you to wear it for hours at a time without getting at all uncomfortable.
+And it has functional thumb loops and a high neck, which do a great job at keeping the wind out.

-The Rime Hybrid Flex jacket is a versatile option for the ladies.
-It is made from Pertex Quantum fabric that has excellent wind and water resistance, but it is also features 60 grams of Toray stretch insulation.
+The Rime Hybrid Flex jacket is a versatile option for ladies.
+It is made from Pertex Quantum fabric that has excellent wind and water resistance, but it also features 60 grams of Toray stretch insulation.
 It’s not the best option for extreme colds, let’s make that clear, but it is a great choice for ladies who want a waterproof outer layer that’s also warm to a degree.

 Keep in mind that synthetic insulation continues to trap and retain heat even when it gets wet, making this jacket an excellent choice for cold and wet weather.
 And since it’s so thin and lightweight, you can easily carry it everywhere without sacrificing too much space in your backpack.